felixbenzbaldas/sems-project/README.md

 The goal of Sems is a convenient way to work with notes, images and structured data.

-In this project the code quality should be good.
+The code quality in this project should be good.
 The following books about are recommended:

-- Clean Code by Robert C. Martin
+- *Clean Code* by Robert C. Martin
-- Test-Driven Development by Kent Beck
+- *Test-Driven Development* by Kent Beck
-- Unit Testing by Vladimir Khorikov
+- *Unit Testing* by Vladimir Khorikov

 #### What can you do with Sems?